2020–2026 H5N1 outbreak: United States

-On 6 January, the Louisiana Department of Health reported the first confirmed bird flu-related death in a human the United States.
+On 6 January, the Louisiana Department of Health reported the first confirmed bird flu-related death in a human in the United States.
 The victim, an unidentified Louisiana man, had previously been reported sick with the virus in December after being exposed to a combination of infected backyard chickens and wild birds.
 The man was reported to be over 65 and had underlying health conditions.
 On 12 February, Ohio confirmed their first case, being an adult male, which was then followed by Wyoming Department of Health reporting the first case of bird flu in their state two days later on 14 February, which was a woman.
-In the last quarter of 2024, 20 million chickens were put down, causing an egg shortage in the following months.